 - 1 package of cocktail sausages – I use all beef Little Smokies

-- Remove from oven, and open cans of crescent rolls.
-This isn't exact either, it's all about personal preference.
+Remove from oven, and open can of crescent rolls.